Apple Search Starts with Siri Search

 Apple doesn’t have a page that officially is referred to as a search engine, such as Google or Bing, but they have ways to search for information and search through content, and through content accessible using deep links in apps.

-Apple Already has search.
+Apple Already has a search.
 If you can use their search to help people find content that they are interested in, there’s value in being found using Apple search.